brandboat/harvester/enhancements/20240506-cpu-pinning.md

 Now, let's examine other pre-existing pod, such as the `harvester-node-manager` pod deployed on node1.
 The CPU set in it is also `0,9-24,33-47`.

 #### Story 2: Set cpu-manager-policy from static to none
-Assume that we have 3 nodes (node1, node2, node3), each node contains cpu set `0-47`, and the `cpu-manager-policy` is set to `static` in node1, node2.
+Assume that we have 3 nodes (node1, node2, node3), each node contains CPU set `0-47`, and the `cpu-manager-policy` is set to `static` in node1, node2.
 Initially, we have a VM named `test` with CPU pinning enabled, utilizing 16 CPUs(`1-8,25-32`), deployed to node1.

 Now, let's change the `cpu-manager-policy` to `none` in node1, and observe the CPU set in VM `test`, which remains `1-8,25-32`.